pablopunk/notflix/readme.md

 This project allows users to stream their own media files and includes additional features such as automated downloading of TV shows and movies, and a BitTorrent client.
+[Here's how it works](#how-the-f-does-this-work).

 ## Installation